onlyth3best/Dec-Bin-Guesser/README.md

 | R1, R2, R3  | 3 | resistor |
 | SW1, Sw2, SQ3  | 3 | Button/Switch |
 | BZ1  | 1 | Buzzer |

+<br/> planning to source from JLCPCB (apologies if the BOM is wrong, I'm new to this)